JSC-TBC-Bank/swift-style-guide/README.md

 }
 ```

-Property wrappers should be written as attributes on top of the classes.
+Property wrappers should be written as attributes on top of the objects or methods.

+* naming methods using Target-Action version of the Command pattern, ([Target-Action](https://swift.org/documentation/api-design-guidelines/(https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/Target-Action/Target-Action.html)) is the Command Pattern part of Apple’s MVC). the UI element (e.g. a button) is the invoker, the action/message passed to/method called on the object is the command and the target is the receiver.
+In this case, a command should be something like `undo`, `popBackward`, or `scrollToEndOfDocument`.

+(calling your action didTapContinueButton() sounds like a delegate method.
+We don’t expect a call from some very specific source like in a delegate pattern.
+Instead we get a command to interpret and execute.
+And this command may not be invoked.
+Or may be invoked multiple times.
+By different senders, we don’t even know who will be triggering the action.)

 **Recommended ✅**